Queen’s grandchildren to hold vigil at her coffin with Duke of Sussex in uniform

 Charles concluded his tour of the home nations on Friday, starting his day with a visit to Wales, after trips to Northern Ireland and Scotland in recent days.

-Meanwhile, thousands of people continue to queue to see the Queen’s coffin laying in state, with some facing almost a day in line.
+Meanwhile, thousands of people continue to queue to see the Queen’s coffin laying in state, with some facing more than a day in line.

-As of 9pm on Friday night, the Department for Digital, Culture, Media & Sport’s lying in state queue tracker said lines were expected to last for “at least 22 hours”, warning people “overnight temperatures will be cold”.
+As of 5am on Saturday, the Department for Digital, Culture, Media & Sport’s lying in state queue tracker said lines were expected to last for “at least 24 hours”, after stretching out to 25 hours earlier in the morning.

+Those inside Westminster Hall were briefly shocked on Friday night when a man was arrested after moving out of the queue to approach the Queen’s coffin.

+Metropolitan Police said the incident occurred around 10pm, as the live feed from inside the hall cut away for a brief period.

 Two thousand people will gather inside Westminster Abbey in London on Monday for the Queen’s funeral.